 Simple English definitions for legal terms

-Read a random definition: breaking and entering
+Read a random definition: army

 Intergovernmental immunity is a type of immunity that exists between the federal and state governments.
 It means that each government is independent and has its own powers, and they cannot be sued by each other without their consent.
 This immunity is based on the idea that the government needs to be protected from lawsuits so that it can carry out its duties without fear of being sued.
 It is important because it helps to maintain the balance of power between the federal and state governments.